Glossary

 Cranial field: denotes the scope of work developed by many teachers and practitioners in osteopathic and craniosacral practice.

-Cranial rhythmic impulse (CRI), or cranial rhythm: a superficial and composite rhythm that is like the waveforms of experience, autonomic activation and unresolved history, manifesting as a relatively fast and variable rhythmic impulse (6-14 cycles a minute).
+Cranial rhythmic impulse (CRI), or cranial rhythm: a superficial and composite rhythm that is like the waveforms of experience.
+Its expression includes autonomic activation, unresolved history and related unresolved inertial fulcrums, manifesting as a relatively fast and variable rhythmic impulse (6-14 cycles a minute).
+It is not a tide, but is more like ocean waves moving erratically on top of the tide.

-Creative Intelligence: A term that denotes the mysterious intelligence from which all creation emerges and all things arise and return to.
+Creative Intelligence: a term that denotes the mysterious intelligence from which all creation emerges and all things arise and return to.
+Dr. Sutherland used the term “Intelligence with a capital I” to denote the inherent intelligence at work within the human system and all of life.

 D

-Dantian (Tan Tien): The Chinese term for an energetic, primary ordering and organizing fulcrum.
-The three Dantians are located at the umbilical center, heart center and third ventricle, which are the major fulcrums of Sutherland’s ignition process.
+Dantian (Tan Tien): the Chinese term for an energetic, primary ordering and organizing fulcrum.
+The three Dantians are located at the umbilical center (and local area below the navel) , heart center and third ventricle, which are the major fulcrums of Sutherland’s ignition process.

 Dynamic Stillness: the ground of dynamic and alive stillness that holds the potential for all form and from which the Breath of Life and primary respiration emerges.
 It is an implicate field that supports all form and function within the human mind-body system.
-It is perhaps similar to the concept of the zero point field in physics, an implicate field of infinite energy from which all sub-atomic particles arise form and return to.
+It is perhaps similar to David Bohm’s concept of the implicate order in physics; an underlying field of infinite potential which underlies all of explicate reality.
+Bohm believed that the universe is an explicate expression of the play of consciousness, an implicate realm that underlies all form.

 F